-The 1400 includes compression-type liquid-tight connectors for routing wires into the enclosure.
+The 1800 includes compression-type liquid-tight connectors for routing wires into the enclosure.
 To use these connectors, turn them counter-clockwise to loosen (or open-up) the compression washer.
 Insert all cables through the two connectors.
-When finished turn them clockwise to secure and seal the 1400 from the outside environment.
+When finished turn them clockwise to secure and seal the 1800 from the outside environment.
 If you don't have enough cables to obtain a snug fit you can insert a small piece of soft PVC insulation or rubber tubing to take up the extra space.

-Figure 4: Typical connections from 1400
+Figure 4: Typical connections from 1800

-TURNING THE 1400 ON
+TURNING THE 1800 ON

 Plug the unit's transformer into a 120VAC 60Hz outlet.
-Toggle the power switch on to start the unit.
+Toggle the power switch to ON to start the unit.
 The System-On LED should glow steadily and the unit will say "Hello."
-The unit will not turn on if AC power is not present, regardless of the state of the battery.